Jointome/nifi/ArchSW-docs/README_EN.md

 In an environment which we may find various systems, where some of them create and others consume data, often these systems differ in somes aspects, it becomes necessary to create something that simplifys communication between these systems.

 NiFi was built to automate the flow of data between systems.
 It supports powerful and scalable directed graphs of data routing, transformation, and system mediation logic.
 NiFi has a web-based user interface for design, control, feedback, and monitoring of dataflows.

+To study the application architecture we use a set of Unified Modelling Language (UML) diagrams.
+As soon, to define the logical view we use class diagram, for the process view we use  the activity diagram, for the development view we use two diagrams, component and package diagram, for the physical view we use a deployment diagram, and for senarios we use the use cases diagram.

 ##NIFI